-- Cypress, Lavender, Blue Lotus, Immortelle, Neroli, Rose Otto and Sandalwood are all fantastic choices for use in massage.
+- Lavender, Immortelle, Neroli, Rose Otto and Sandalwood are all fantastic choices for use in massage.

-There are various types of diffusers on the market with different advantages and disadvantages.
+There are various types of diffusers available for essential oils.
+Each has its own advantages and disadvantages.

 - Advantages: Strong diffusion maximizes therapeutic benefits in respiratory conditions.
 Can be purchased with timers to produce intermittent diffusion.

 - Disadvantages: Diffusers need to be cleaned regularly.
 More viscous oils cannot be diffused.

 - Use electronic frequencies to create vibrations in water, which creates a fine mist of water and essential oils that is released into the air.

-- Advantages: Since it uses water, can be used to humidify the air.
+- Advantages: Since it uses water it can be used to humidify the air.
+Optional timers to produce intermittent diffusion.
 Less expensive than Nebulizers.
-Can be purchased with timers to produce intermittent diffusion.

 - Disadvantages: Needs to be cleaned regularly and thicker oils may clog it over time.

 - Usually a heat resistant vessel for water and essential oils and a heat resistant platform that holds the vessel over a small candle.

-- Advantages: Very simple to use; provides light background aroma.
+- Advantages: Very simple to use providing a light background aroma.

-- Disadvantages: Does not produce strong concentration for therapeutic benefits.
+- Disadvantages: Does not produce strong enough concentration for therapeutic benefits.